Image by Jonny Lindner

 Taking Each Action Consciously

-In the practice of mindfulness, we are reminded to take each action consciously.
+In the practice of mindfulness, we are reminded to make each action consciously.
 To eat consciously, to walk consciously, to do everything from a very "present" state of mind.
-Perhaps if we applied mindfulness to our life, we would not get caught up in so much busy-busy activities, but choose carefully where we apply our time.
+Perhaps if we applied mindfulness to our life, we would not get caught up in so much busy-busy activities, but instead choose carefully where we apply our time and our attention.

 After all, time is the one thing we cannot manufacture.
 We can make more food, more money, more appliances, even more people (hopefully not by manufacturing them), but we have only 24 hours in a day.
 We cannot have 30 hours in a day.
 However, we can choose how we apply those 24 hours that are given to us each and every single day.